 The Series B Preferred Stock may be redeemed at any time at the Corporation's option, at a redemption price of 100 percent of the liquidation amount plus accrued but unpaid dividends to the date of redemption for the current period, subject to the approval of its federal banking regulator.
+On January 3, 2013, the Corporation redeemed 22,695.94 shares of the Series B Preferred Stock.
+The details are discussed within Note 23.
+SUBSEQUENT EVENTS, to the Notes to Consolidated Financial Statements included as Item 8 of this Annual Report on Form 10-K.

 On November 23, 2011, the Corporation repurchased the Warrant to purchase 991,453 shares of the Corporation's common stock at an exercise price of \$17.55 per share with an expiration date of February 20, 2019 held by the Treasury.
 The Corporation was the successful bidder in a private auction for the Warrant conducted by the Treasury with a winning bid of \$367,500.
-See Note 13.
+See Note 14.
 STOCKHOLDERS' EQUITY, to the Notes to Consolidated Financial Statements included as Item 8 of this Annual Report on Form 10-K for additional information.